Graduate Studies & Research Holloway Hall 262 Salisbury University Salisbury, MD 21801 410-677-0047 Fax: 410-677-0052

 7. Track Your Application Status

-Within 2-3 business days of Salisbury University receiving your online application, you will be sent an application receipt letter which will contain your user name and password to GullNet, SUs online student records site.
-Once you log on you will be able to see your application "To Do List".
+After submitting your online application, you will receive an application receipt letter in the mail that contains your GullNet user name and password.
+GullNet is SU's online student records site.
+Once you log into GullNet, you will be able to see your application "To Do List".
+This will note any items that may be missing from your application.

 Applicants are encouraged to monitor their application status and to ensure all required documents are submitted in a timely manner, and prior to posted deadlines.